-Last updated 30 September 2016
+Last updated 11 September 2018

 You can request new cards in the CommBank app, NetBank, at any CommBank branch or by calling us on 1300 660 700 or +61 2 9999 3283 from overseas (reverse charges accepted).

 - Close your Travel Money Card and transfer1 your balance to any account by visiting a CommBank branch.

-When you ask us to reissue an expiring or expired MasterCard Travel Money Card, your existing MasterCard Travel Money Card will stop working immediately.
+When you ask us to reissue an expiring or expired Visa or Mastercard Travel Money Card, your existing Visa or Mastercard Travel Money Card will stop working immediately.

-1We will transfer it for you at the retail foreign exchange rate that is current at the time of the transfer.
+1 We’ll transfer it for you at the CommBank Retail Foreign Exchange Rate that is current at the time of the transfer.
 If you do not redeem your balance within seven years of your Card Expiry Date, any credit balances are transferred to an unclaimed monies fund (balances over a prescribed amount go to the Commonwealth Government’s unclaimed monies fund where it may earn interest; balances below the prescribed amount will not earn interest).
 You may lodge a claim for funds at any time by visiting any CommBank branch.
 Refer to the Travel Money Card Product Disclosure Statement and Conditions of Use for further information.